-- 6.4.1 The Core Principles of the NPPF state that planning should always seek to secure a good standard of amenity for all existing and future occupants of land and buildings and Policy CS14 considers development should make a positive contribution to the quality of life.
+- 6.4.1 The Core Principles of the NPPF state that planning should always seek to secure a good standard of amenity for all existing and future occupants of land and buildings and Policy CS14 states that development should make a positive contribution to the quality of life.
 As such amenity is an important issue to consider.
-The application site is bounded on a number of sides by residential dwellings and there are a number of properties that could be affected by development at this site.

-6.4.2 Sunlight & Daylight: There is a change in levels across the site, both north to south and to a less extent east to west and the proposed dwellings will be set approximately 1.2m lower than the dwellings to the north (Royal Avenue).

-6.4.3 In terms of any loss of daylight, the proposal has been assessed in accordance with "BRE Site Layout planning for daylight and sunlight: a guide to good practice".
-The relevant test on existing buildings (at 2.2) is that in the section drawn perpendicular to the existing window wall, the new development subtends an angle greater than 25 degrees to the horizontal measured from a point at the level of the lowest window.
+The application site is bounded on a number of sides by residential dwellings and there are a number of properties that could be affected by development at this site. - 6.4.2 Sunlight & Daylight: There is a change in levels across the site, both north to south and to a less extent east to west and the proposed dwellings will be set approximately 1.6m lower than the dwellings to the north (Royal Avenue) and 3.4m higher than the bungalows to the south (9-15 High View). - 6.4.3 In terms of any loss of daylight, the proposal has been assessed in accordance with "BRE Site Layout planning for daylight and sunlight: a guide to good practice".
+The relevant test on existing buildings (at 2.2) is that in the section drawn perpendicular to the existing window wall, the new development subtends an angle greater than

+25 degrees to the horizontal measured from a point at the level of the lowest window.
 If this angle is less than 25 degrees for the whole of the development then it is unlikely to have a substantial effect on the diffuse daylight enjoyed by the existing building.